mgober1/Game/README.md

 - Traps: When a player steps on a specific block, it triggers a mechanism that releases bullets randomly.
 The player needs to avoid the bullets.
 Their live will decrease by 1 if they got hit by 1 bullet.
 - Lives and Death: the character loses a life if any part of the enemies other than the top of them touch the character.
 The game ends when all lives are lost.
 - Levels: Completing a level advances you to the next level, with new controls.
+- Sound effects: Include background music for different level/ different map of the game.
+Include sound effects when the player collected items, attacked the enemies, and died.

 3. Aesthetics